8 Earth (Day)-Friendly Hotels in Sonoma County

 The Astro Motel, Santa Rosa

-Built in 1963 in the heyday of the American motor lodge, The Astro has been remodeled to a 34-room urban motel, with original mid-century modern furnishings, reclaimed materials, and an edible garden.
-Set across the street from the Luther Burbank Home & Gardens in downtown Santa Rosa, it’s a haven for bike enthusiasts, with in-house bike mechanics and Shinola Bikes on site for rental.
+Built in 1963 in the heyday of the American motor lodge, The Astro is a remodeled 34-room urban motel, with mid-century modern furnishings, reclaimed materials, and an edible garden.
+Set across the street from the Luther Burbank Home & Gardens, this is a popular base for enjoying beautiful bike trails in Sonoma County.

 AutoCamp Russian River, Guerneville

-Tucked into a grove of 100-year-old redwood trees along the Bohemian Highway, just a stone’s throw from the Russian River, this high-end camping site is home to 24 classic Airstream trailers and several canvas tents, all lavishly equipped.
-Founders Ryan Miller and Neil Dipaola (who own five other AutoCamps) are designers and environmentalists who are inspired by the Tiny House Movement, and strive to use recycled and compostable materials as much possible.
-Rather than assembling AutoCamp’s central clubhouse, spa, and other buildings on-site, they had them pre-fabricated at a factory that minimizes waste and lowers CO2 greenhouse gases.
+Tucked into a grove of 100-year-old redwood trees a stone’s throw from the Russian River, this high-end camping site is home to 24 classic Airstream trailers and canvas tents, all lavishly equipped.
+Founders Ryan Miller and Neil Dipaola are designers and environmentalists who use recycled materials, such as those found in the central clubhouse, spa, and other buildings, which were fabricated to minimize waste.

 Dawn Ranch Resort, Guerneville